cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 image: clouds-in-the-sky.jpg
 ---

-Why did I do the third and last migration (hopefully) of my [blog](https://github.com/cesalberca/blog) to Web Components?
-In this article I'll explain.
+Why did I migrate my [blog](https://github.com/cesalberca/blog) for the third and last (hopefully) to Web Components?
+In this article I'll explain why.

 <!-- more -->

 ## Why?

-Initially my blog was powered by [Jekyll](https://jekyllrb.com/), then I migrated it to [Vue](https://vuejs.org/) and last week I was thinking about moving it to [Nuxt](https://nuxtjs.org/) so that I could improve my SEO and performance.
-But in the last moment I decided to approach it with a more _agnostic_ solution that could also improve my SEO.
-So I finally decided to do migrate it to [LitElement](https://lit-element.polymer-project.org/).
+Initially my blog was powered by [Jekyll](https://jekyllrb.com/), then I migrated it to [Vue](https://vuejs.org/) and last week I was thinking about migrating it to [Nuxt](https://nuxtjs.org/) so that I could improve my SEO and performance.
+In the last moment I decided to approach it with a more _agnostic_ solution that could also improve my SEO.
+So I finally decided to migrate it to [LitElement](https://lit-element.polymer-project.org/).

-Why this change all of the sudden?
-Well, I was starting to wonder things that I had taken for granted: Is it so hard to have good SEO without using techniques like SSR or some framework like static sites generators like [Gatsby](https://www.gatsbyjs.org/)?
-Is it really neccessary to add dependencies with **thousands upon thousands of lines of code**, with **so many moving parts** and **so many abstraciones** to build a website nowadays?
+Why this change all of a sudden?
+Well, I was starting to wonder things that I had taken for granted: Is it so hard to have good SEO without using techniques like SSR or some frameworks like static sites generators like [Gatsby](https://www.gatsbyjs.org/)?
+Is it really necessary to add dependencies with **thousands upon thousands of lines of code**, with **so many moving parts** and **so many abstractions** to build a website nowadays?
 It _can't be that hard_.
 Or at least it shouldn't be.
 That's when [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) come into play, which a part from removing the need of using a complex framework they have [good SEO](https://developers.google.com/search/docs/guides/javascript-seo-basics#web-components).

 > It can't be _that complicated_.

 When I started my blog in Vue there wasn't a possibility to use Web Components which would work on all modern browsers, but today, it is a possibility.
-If choosing Web Components means also that I **bet on the platform**, **have less moving parts**, **less dependencies**, **less magical transpilation**, then I would have less surface for errors and that will make my code **more robust** so it will **last longer**.
+If choosing Web Components means also that I **bet on the platform**, **have less moving parts**, **fewer dependencies**, **less magical transpilation**, then I would have less surface for errors and that would make my code **more robust**, so it would **last longer**.

 Here you have the code for my blog: [https://github.com/cesalberca/blog](https://github.com/cesalberca/blog).
-And without further ado, let's answer the very first question: **how do we serve Web Components?**
+Without further ado, let's answer the very first question: **how do we serve Web Components?**

 ## Bundling web components

 To serve Web Components we should start looking to include [Webpack](https://webpack.js.org/) o [Parcel](https://parceljs.org/), right?
-But...
-Now that we are rethinking everything, do we really need a bundler?
+But now that we are rethinking everything, do we really need a bundler?
 Yes, it seems like a crazy idea, right?
 Do we really need to create a single file —a bundle— to serve to the client?
-Why is it neccessary today when ESModules are [supported by all modern browsers](https://caniuse.com/#feat=es6-module).
+Why is it necessary today when ESModules are [supported by all modern browsers](https://caniuse.com/#feat=es6-module).

 > Do we really need a bundler?